fordfrog/apgdiff/README.md

 * Initial Support to PARTITION BY on Create Table jalissonmello
 * Initial suport to identity column. #277 jalissonmello
 * Support Postgresql 12 -Add support for FUNCTION in CREATE TRIGGER #273 alexander-smyslov
+* Add supports for CREATE SEQUENCE IF NOT EXISTS and CREATE INDEX IF NOT EXISTS.
+UltramanJack
 #### Fixes
 * Fix incorrect disable trigger parsing of quoted identifiers.
 Bugfixes #271 marcus-kempe
 * fix for null pointer exception #270 marco44